icons8/lunacy-docs/docs/autolayout.md

 1. Select the frame.
 2. Click `+` next to **Auto layout** in the right panel.

-The Auto layout section will open up, displaying the various properties you can apply to your frame.
+The Auto layout section will expand, displaying the various properties you can apply to your frame.

-You can also select elements within the frame to change their individual auto layout settings:
+You can also select elements within the frame to **change their individual auto layout settings**:

 - If you select a nested auto layout frame, you’ll see the usual Auto layout section in the right panel.
 - If you select an ordinary layer or frame inside an auto layout you’ll see its individual properties, which look like this: